 Research Fellow• January 2018 to Present • Oakland, CA

-Conduct artificial intelligence research under AI4ALL’s Research Fellowship Program on applying reinforcement learning to adaptive education.
+Conduct artificial intelligence research under AI4ALL’s Research Fellowship Program on applying reinforcement learning to create automated teachers for math problems by training AI students.

 Founder and Director • October 2016 to Present • San Jose, CA